marcelo-vitti/coffee_and_currency_rates_case/README.md

 This is a very simple section.
 I am reading the *coffee.csv* file from Github (it could be located in S3, Cloud Storage, or another storage service) on this [link](https://github.com/marcelo-vitti/coffee_and_currency_rates_case/blob/main/external_sources/coffee.csv).
 After that, I am creating and inserting this data into a new table.

+Observation: in this step we are doing a lot of requests in the currencies API, with that in mind, I left a new API Key on the Notebook, but I think that this key will be able to be used just once after it runs once it will run out of free requests.
+If this product would go into production, probably I would need to pay for a subscription to this API to have more requests.

 ### 1.3- Get SQL Queries results

 Now I am opening the three SQL files located in Github that contains the SQL query responsible for answering the three questions present in the [challenge](https://docs.google.com/document/d/16WUlM6zMa0-3COcg6_ZD7mEScghxSeV_/edit#).
 After opening this files, I am querying the SQLite tables that I built in the previous step.